An axiomatic approach to default risk and model uncertainty in rating systems: Choquet integrals and robust representations

 \section{Choquet integrals and robust representations}

 In Section \ref{sec.properties}, we discussed equivalent conditions for a default risk measure $\DR\colon \Bb\to [0,1]$ in order to be the form \eqref{eq.representation}.
-Building on this representation, the aim of this section is to connect default risk measures with Choquet integrals and monetary risk measures.
+Building on this representation, the aim of this section is to connect default risk measures with Choquet integrals and monetary risk measures \JS{and use this connection to attain a representation for $\DR$ via probability measures}.
 Recall that a \textit{capacity} is a map $c\colon \FF\to [0,1]$ with $c(\emptyset)=0$, $c(\Omega)=1$, and $c(A)\leq c(B)$ for all $A,B\in \FF$ with $A\subset B$.
 We start with the following observation.

 \begin{remark} Let $\DR\colon \Bb\to [0,1]$ be a default risk measure.\ Then, we can define a capacity $c\colon \FF \to [0,1]$ by By definition of a default risk measure, Moreover, for all $A,B\in \FF$ with $A\subset B$,